UniTime/unitime-doc/edit-position-types.md

 ## Screen Description

 The Edit Position Types page can be used to create, modify, or delete existing position types using a single page.
 Each instructor can have a position type defined.
 The user needs Position Type Edit permission to be able to edit position types.
-See [Position Types](position-types) page for more details.
+See [Position Types](position-types) page for more detail.

 ![Edit Position Types](images/edit-position-types-1.png){:class='screenshot'}